syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

    * Offline Cube
    * Online Cube (XML/A)
-   * Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible at the client-side other than **Online Cube** (**XML/A**) option.
+   * Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible client-side other than **Online Cube** (**XML/A**) option.
 Using service, you can connect any cube data source without any limitation.

-2. **Cube Schema:** As the connection is moved to service-side, you obviously use **Microsoft ADOMD assembly** to get the entire cube schema.
-Only with the cube schema the following details are achieved for control rendering.
+2. **Cube Schema:** As the connection is moved to service-side, you can use **Microsoft ADOMD assembly** to get the entire cube schema.
+Only with the cube schema the following details can be achieved for control rendering.

    * Availability of cubes.
    * A complete end-to-end detail such as name, caption, unique name, parent information, child information, its properties etc. about the dimension, hierarchy, level, members are available in cube schema only.
    * Localized information is also available in cube schema.

 3. **MDX Generator: You can frame the MDX query using an MDX generator in Syncfusion.Olap.Base** assembly.
 To execute the framed **MDX** from the cube data source, you need to send framed MDX via **Microsoft ADOMD assembly**.
-The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any **OLAP** controls.
+The executed query is returned in the form of cell set, containing values that are converted to Pivot Engine and then to JSON data to render any **OLAP** controls.

-4. **OLAP Report:** The **OLAP Report** holds the complete information of each axes such as column, row and slicer.
-Using OLAP Report, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.
+4. **OLAP Report:** The **OLAP Report** holds the complete information of each axis such as column, row and slicer.
+Using OLAP Report, you can maintain the dimension element, measure element, hierarchy name, level name as well as member information that is included and excluded.

-As the **OLAP Control** is the key for each and every operation, initially you need to serialize the OLAP Reports and send to client-side in a form of string.
+As the **OLAP Control** is the key for each and every operation, initially you need to serialize the OLAP Reports and send them client-side in the form of a string.
-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OLAP Reports from the client-side to the service in a de-serialized and updated format.
+When you perform any operation such as: drill up/down, filtering, sorting etc., you can send OLAP Reports from client-side to the service in a de-serialized and updated format.
-Further operations are carried with updated OLAP Reports only and you can send the updated OLAP Reports back to client-side with **JSON** data in a serialized format again.
+Further operations are carried with updated OLAP Reports only, and you can send the updated OLAP Reports back to client-side with **JSON** data in a serialized format again.
 This process has the OLAP Reports always updated.
-You cannot operate serialized OLAP Reports in client-side and hence it is carried to service for performing  the update operation.
+You cannot operate serialized OLAP Reports client-side and hence it is carried to service to perform the update operation.

    1. Saving and Loading Report in Database:  You can save and load the reports available in **OlapClient** control via service only.
-This is not applicable at the client-side.
-You can serialize the OLAP Report and save to database as stream.
-Also you can load back from database via service.
+This is not applicable in client-side.
+You can serialize the OLAP Report and save it to database as a stream.
+Also you can load it back from database via service.
    2. Exporting: You can export **OLAP** values and information to excel sheet via service only.
 So this provides feasible option to save and view **OLAP** information.

 ##Create an application